CAPLTER/caplter-research-protocols/SRBP/SRBP_HerpSurvey_Protocol.md

 * Start and record the survey time once both observers are in position.

 * Both observers scan the plot with eyes **and binoculars** to look for active or basking herps.
 Herps are very cryptic, and it is easy to miss the smaller ones by looking only with your eyes.
-Scan for herps that are on the group, on rocks, on logs, on tree trunks and branches (up to ~2m in height), etc. Both observers should scan the entire plot, not just his/her half.
+Scan for herps that are on the ground, on rocks, on logs, on tree trunks and branches (up to ~2m in height), etc. Both observers should scan the entire plot, not just his/her half.
 By standing in different locations, each observer has a different view of the plot and thus may see a herp that the other observer cannot see, even if the other observer is closer to it.

 * Once both observers are done scanning, they should both start searching the plot at the same time, walking roughly at the same pace, to increase the chances of seeing fleeing herps.
 Each observer is responsible for searching half of the plot, a 5m-wide-by-20m-long area.
 Observers can identify the centerline of the plot by the flagging, whereas each endpoint is marked with a whisker and pin flag and/or double-flagged vegetation or rocks.